Bored of Zoom Quizzes - Here’s What to Do to Boost Your Remote Team

 While your team is remote, getting them together to work on how the future of your business or your company culture may look is a fun and inspirational experience in helping everyone to see that this will all be over one day.
 So where do they want the business and culture to be?

-We covered a number of different future scenarios in our recent podcast season.
+I covered a number of different future scenarios in my recent podcast season.
 You could take one of those trends and play with ideas on how it may shape your business.

 Alternatively, if you know your company culture needs some readjusting, you can get your team to take part in some company culture training to inspire them and help them to come up with fresh ideas.